cktan/tomlc99/README.md

 1. Parse the whole TOML file.
 2. Get a single table from the file.
 3. Find a value from the table.
-4. Convert that value to the appropriate type, i.e., string, int, etc.
-5. Then, free up that memory if needed.
+4. Then, free up that memory if needed.

 Below is an example of parsing the values from the example table.